6 Important Norovirus Tips for Nurses

 While all of the aforementioned tips can be helpful in preventing norovirus, it’s not a guarantee.
 If you do contract this awful virus, do everyone a favor and stay home!
 Symptoms typically last one to three days, but the CDC notes that once a person has contracted norovirus, he or she is most likely contagious for about three days after recovery.
 Those in the healthcare profession need to be extremely vigilant if norovirus is contracted.

 Norovirus attacks everyone; while it isn’t 100% preventable, there are things that healthcare professionals, food workers, and the general public can do to help control its spread.
-Not only does norovirus wreak havoc on the gastrointestinal tract, it also costs hospitals a great deal of extra money.
+Not only does norovirus wreak havoc on the gastrointestinal tract, but also costs hospitals a great deal of extra money.
 For example, a 2007 outbreak of norovirus infection at Johns Hopkins Medical Center cost an estimated $650,000 in additional expenses.
 For everyone’s sake, stay home and rest, keep hydrated, wash your hands, clean with a bleach-based cleaner, and wash that laundry!

 Kathleen Colduvell RN, BSN, BA, CBC graduated with a degree in english and journalism before going back to nursing school.
 After graduating from Villanova University, she became a Neonatal Intensive Care Nurse.
 Currently, she works at one of the leading children’s hospitals in the country in the NICU, PICU, and CICU, as well as working as a Certified Breastfeeding Consultant.